Libbu/ci-capstone-project/README.md

 Prioritisation of user stories and tasks to develop Calm Cadence has followed an Agile methodology, using GitHub's projects to prioritize and track user stories and high-level development tasks.
 This approach enables the implementation and testing of ideas based on their importance to the project, ensuring that MVP (minimum viable product) functionality for the project's purpose is reached as soon as it can be.

+The Project Board for Calm Cadence can be found [here](https://github.com/users/Libbu/projects/7).

 The following categories were applied as custom labels to project user-stories:

 - Must Have